-of average hopcounts as a function of an initial number of copies.
-It is easy for us to get the result that Spray and Wait consumes the most average hopcounts to deliver a message.
-Moreover, there is an upward trend of average hopcounts along with the growth of the initial copies number on Spray and Wait, and it matches our understanding.
-It is worth noticing that Spray and Wait-C achieves the lowest average hopcounts.
-It is mainly due to that messages with fewer copies (more hopcounts) are dropped, therefore, all the successfully delivered messages have fewer hopcounts in Spray and Wait-C. However, it is a very pleasant surprise that SDSRP still achieves better performance regarding average hopcounts, compared with Spray and Wait.
+Fig.12(b) describes the variation trend of average hopcounts as a function of the initial number of copies.
+It is easy for us to get the result that spray and wait consumes the most average hopcounts to deliver a message.
+Moreover, there is an upward trend of average hopcounts along with the growth of the initial number of copies on spray and wait, and it matches our understanding.
+It is worth noticing that spray and wait-C achieves the lowest average hopcounts.
+It is mainly due to that messages with fewer copies (more hopcounts) are dropped.
+Therefore, all the successfully delivered messages have fewer hopcounts in spray and wait-C. However, it is a very pleasant surprise that SD-SRP still achieves better performance regarding average hopcounts, compared with spray and wait.
 It is mainly caused by the reasonable scheduling and drop strategy, which adequately utilizes transmission opportunities, and avoids transmission redundancy.
 Moreover, ISDSRP achieves lower hopcounts compared with SDSRP.

-Fig. 12(c) provides some important data regarding overhead ratio performance.
+Fig.12(c) provides some important data regarding overhead ratio performance.
 Overhead ratio is exploited to measure the amount of effective links; a higher overhead ratio indicates fewer effective links.
-Therefore, it is easily apparent to find that Spray and Wait-C still gets the worst overhead ratio performance, due to unreasonable buffer management.
-The curve shapes of Spray and Wait and Spray and Wait-O are almost the same.
+Therefore, it is easily apparent to find that spray and wait-C still gets the worst overhead ratio performance, due to unreasonable buffer management.
+The curve shapes of spray and wait and spray and wait-O are almost the same.
 It is worth noticing that ISDSRP and SDSRP can achieve the lower overhead ratio performance, and the overhead ratio of ISDSRP falls far below that of the other three buffer management strategies.

-For the second group of simulations, we set the initial number of copies to 32, and the generation rate to one message per 25-35 seconds.
-The changes of delivery ratio, average hopcounts, and overhead ratio as a function of buffer size are shown in Fig. 12(d) through Fig. 12(f).
+For the second group of simulations, we set the initial number of copies to 32, and the generation rate to one message per $25\sim35$ seconds.
+The changes of delivery ratio, average hopcounts, and overhead ratio as a function of buffer size are shown in Figs.12(d) \sim 12(f).

-Fig. 12(d) displays the variation of delivery ratio along with the growth of the buffer size.
+Fig.12(d) displays the variation of delivery ratio along with the growth of the buffer size.
 We can make a conclusion that there are five kinds of upward trends in varying degrees regarding delivery ratio.
-The tendency of Spray and Wait-C is not obvious.
-However, there is a significant upward trend over the buffer size from 2MB to 5MB for ISDSRP, SDSRP, Spray and Wait.
+The tendency of spray and wait-C is not obvious.
+However, there is a significant upward trend over the buffer size from 2 MB to 5 MB for ISDSRP, SDSRP, and spray and wait.
 This phenomenon indicates that delivery ratio is sensitive to buffer size, even in a congested network environment.
-Compared with other buffer management strategies, ISD-SRP still achieves the best performance, which further proves that the reasonable scheduling and drop strategy improves the delivery ratio.
+Compared with other buffer management strategies, ISDSRP still achieves the best performance, which further proves that the reasonable scheduling and drop strategy improves the delivery ratio.

-According to the Fig. 12(e), the change of average hopcounts as a function of buffer size is shown.
-As can be seen from the graph, over the buffer size from 2MB to 5MB, the average hopcounts of the five buffer management strategies remain level.
-Moreover, ISDSRP and SDSRP still achieve fewer average hopcounts compared with Spray and Wait.
-Fig. 12(f) provides some important data of overhead ratio as a function of buffer size.
-It is worth noticing that there is a potential relationship between Fig. 12(c) and Fig. 12(f) for the reason that a larger buffer size indicates that more message copies can be held.
-Therefore, the curve shapes of Fig. 12(c)and Fig. 12(f) are almost inverse.
+According to Fig.12(e), the change of average hopcounts as a function of buffer size is shown.
+As can be seen from the graph, over the buffer size from 2 MB to 5 MB, the average hopcounts of the five buffer management strategies remain stable.
+Moreover, ISDSRP and SDSRP still achieve fewer average hopcounts compared with spray and wait.
+Fig.12(f) provides some important data of overhead ratio as a function of buffer size.
+It is worth noticing that there is a potential relationship between Fig.12(c) and Fig.12(f) for the reason that a larger buffer size indicates that more message copies can be held.
+Therefore, the curve shapes of Fig.12(c) and Fig.12(f) are almost inverse.
 The overhead ratio of ISDSRP still achieves the best performance.